The

-DIPP likely to back e-commerce companies in legal tussle with footwear firms
+government is likely to back ecommerce companies in the their legal

 Such a stance could have wider implications in the battle between offline and online retail, analysts said.
 The department, one of the respondents in the case currently underway in the Delhi High Court, is examining the matter as it prepares its position.